Cohomologically tropical varieties: Overview

 \section{Overview}

 The tropicalization process transforms algebraic varieties into piecewise polyhedral objects.
 While losing part of the geometry, some of the invariants, such as dimension and degree, of the original variety can still be computed from its tropicalization.
 For the complement of a hyperplane arrangement, Zharkov shows that the tropical cohomology of the tropicalization computes the usual cohomology of the variety \cite{Zha13}.
 Moreover, Hacking relates the top-weight mixed Hodge structure of a variety to the homology of its tropicalization \cite{Hac08}.
-We are interested in determining for which varieties similar types of results hold.
+We are interested in determining for which varieties the tropicalization remembers the cohomology.
+Part of our motivation to study this question comes from the work of Deligne~\cite{Del-md} in which he gives a Hodge-theoretic characterization of maximal degenerations of complex algebraic varieties.
+We are more specifically interested in determining how tropicalization is related to maximal degenerations, as this question is intimately related to open problems on large scale limits of families of complex algebraic varieties, see Section~\ref{sec:discussion-max-degenerate} for a discussion.

 We introduce the relevant concepts and notation before stating our results.
 Let $N$ be a lattice of rank $n$, $M$ the dual lattice, and $\varT = \Spec(\C[M]) \cong (\C^*)^{n}$ the corresponding torus.
 We let $N_{\R}$ and $N_{\Q}$ denote $N \otimes_\Z \R$ and $N \otimes_\Z \Q$, respectively.
 Let $\varX \subseteq \varT$ be a non-singular subvariety of $\varT$ and denote by $\tropX = \trop(\varX)$ its tropicalization~\cite{MS15, MR18}.
 A unimodular fan $\Sigma$ in $N_\R$ with support $\tropX$ gives rise to a complex toric variety $\CP_\Sigma$ and a tropical toric variety $\TP_\Sigma$.
 Taking the closures of $\varX$ and $X$ in $\CP_\Sigma$ and $\TP_\Sigma$, respectively, gives compactifications $\varXbar$ and $\tropXbar$.
 We note that the compactifications depend on the choice of the fan $\Sigma$ whose support is $\trop(X)$, however, we have chosen not to indicate it in the notation for $\varXbar$ or $\tropXbar$.
 Here and elsewhere in the paper, we use bold letters for algebraic varieties and regular letters for tropical varieties.